Learn more about administrative penalties, organ mandates, anonymous dispositions, and criminal dispositions here.

 - Weapons Act

-- Road Traffic Act (with the exception of stationary traffic and road use not related to traffic)
+- Road Traffic Act (excluding stationary traffic and non-traffic-related road use)

 How do I pay a fine?